 Right to Deny Admission

-Admission to American Sentinel University is open to applicants whose academic record and qualifications suggest that they have the ability to benefit from the online educational experience.
-The University reserves the right to refuse admission to any applicant if the University, in its sole discretion, determines that the applicant does not have the ability to benefit from the University’s instruction or that it is in the best interest of the University or the applicant to do so.
+Admission to American Sentinel College of Nursing & Health Sciences at Post University is open to applicants whose academic record and qualifications suggest that they have the ability to benefit from the online educational experience.
+The College reserves the right to refuse admission to any applicant if the University, in its sole discretion, determines that the applicant does not have the ability to benefit from the College’s instruction or that it is in the best interest of the University or the applicant to do so.

-The University reserves the right to deny re-admission to applicants who violated academic integrity and/or failed to make academic progress as outlined in the University catalog or when it is deemed in the best interest of the University or the applicant to do so.
+The College reserves the right to deny re-admission to applicants who violated academic integrity and/or failed to make academic progress as outlined in the Academic Catalog or when it is deemed in the best interest of the College or the applicant to do so.
 Applicants for re-admission may be required to document improvement of circumstances prior to enrollment.